 #7 Working too much

 Wi-fi is everywhere, and one of the most common complaints of digital workers is that they can’t “switch off” when they need to.
-According to a study by Buffer, 22% of remote workers struggle to incorporate free time into their schedule.
+This is one of the most common working from home bad habits; according to a study by Buffer, 22% of remote workers struggle to incorporate free time into their schedule.
 Do you really have to reply to that email you received at 00:23 on a Sunday morning?
 Learn to give yourself a break and unplug from technology once in a while, even if it’s just for a few hours a week.